libxsmm/libxsmm/README.md

 Syntactically up to three arguments separated by commas (which allows to omit arguments) are taken (`tid,i,n`): *tid* signifies the ID of the thread to be traced with 1...NTHREADS being valid and where LIBXSMM_TRACE=1 is filtering for the "main thread" (in fact the first thread running into the trace facility); grabbing all threads (no filter) can be achieved by supplying a negative id (which is also the default when omitted).
 The second argument is pruning higher levels of the call-tree with *i=1* being the default (level zero is the highest at the same level as the main function).
 The last argument is taking the number of inclusive call levels with *n=-1* being the default (signifying no filter).

-Please note, that debug symbols without the trace facility and without any eventual console output can be enabled separately (`make SYM=1`) which might be useful when profiling an application.
-No facililty of the library (other than DBG or TRACE/LIBXSMM_TRACE) is performing visible or non-private I/O.
+Please note, that debug symbols without the trace facility and without any eventual console output can be enabled separately (`make SYM=1`; implied by TRACE=1) which might be useful when profiling an application.
+No facility of the library (other than DBG or TRACE/LIBXSMM_TRACE) is performing visible or non-private I/O.

 ## Performance
 ### Tuning